How Does Criminal Forfeiture Work?

 In addition to the defendant, criminal forfeiture can affect other people who have an interest in the property such as a spouse or a business partner.

 It’s tough enough focusing on your criminal case.
 Having to worry that you assets may be seized is an extra upsetting burden.
 If you’re an innocent spouse or business partner, you naturally wonder why you should be punished for the wrongs of someone else.
-At Philbrook Law Office, our Vancouver, WA criminal defense lawyers work aggressively to win your criminal case.
+At Philbrook Law, our Vancouver, WA criminal defense lawyers work aggressively to win your criminal case.
 We also focus on your rights to keep your property – especially if you weren’t involved in the crime.
 To discuss any attempt by the government to take your assets, please call our offices in Vancouver or Battle Ground, WA.
 You can reach us at 360-695-3309 or fill out our contact form.

 In 2023, Adin Johnson was selected by his peers to receive the Clark County Bar Association’s “Rising Star Award.”
 Learn more about his legal background here.